ssube/onnx-web/docs/user-guide.md

 - `ONNX_WEB_JOB_LIMIT`
   - Job limit before workers will be automatically restarted.
 Defaults to 10.
 - `ONNX_WEB_MEMORY_LIMIT`
   - VRAM usage limit for CUDA devices.
-Defaults to none.
+Defaults to none, which is no limit.

 ## Known errors